tanprogrammer/Al-Komi---INST326-Final-Project/README.md

 ## Files in Repository

-- README.md
+- **README.md**: This file explains what the project is about, how to set it up, and how to run it.
+It gives background on the program and is meant to help anyone who wants to use or contribute to the code.
+It also has our sources and attributions
-- AlKomi-Final-Script.py
+- **AlKomi-Final-Script.py**: This is the main Python file where all the actual code lives.
+It has everything needed for the program to work—like the game logic, how the players behave, how the deck is handled, and how everything runs together.

 ##  How to Run this Program
-This program takes command line arguments.
+This program takes one command line argument.
 Open the terminal and run the follwing:

-_python3 Al_Komi.py {insert name}_
+_python3 AlKomi-Final-Script.py {insert name}_

 ## How to use this program
 **How to Play**